peppeocchi/php-cron-scheduler/README.md

 $scheduler->work();
 ```
 The above will skip more than one execution, so it won't run anymore every minute but it will run probably every 2 or 3 minutes.
-Instean the preferred approach would be to separate the worker from your scheduler.
+Instead the preferred approach would be to separate the worker from your scheduler.
 ```php
 // File scheduler.php
 $scheduler = new Scheduler();